Orange urine is easy to spot at just a glance in the toilet bowl or as it’s coming out.

-- Lastly, dehydration can cause a bright, deep yellow, dark yellow, yellow-orange or light orange.
+Lastly, dehydration can cause a bright, deep yellow, dark yellow, yellow-orange, light orange or medium orange.
 You need not be parched to be dehydrated, by the way.

 Thirst isn’t the only symptom of dehydration, and you may not even be the slightest bit thirsty during periods that your body has inadequate hydration.

 Lack of fluid intake can concentrate urochrome, which is the end product of hemoglobin breakdown.

 Urochrome is what gives urine its normal pale yellow color.
 When this agent is concentrated, it yields the more intense yellow characteristic of dehydration.